Starbucks Royal English Breakfast Tea Latte

 Starbucks Royal English Breakfast Tea Latte Copycat

-Creamy frothed milk and sweetened English Breakfast tea are in this tasty copycat Starbucks tea latte that's easy to make at home.
+Creamy frothed milk and sweetened English Breakfast tea are in this tasty copycat Starbucks tea latte.

-• Starbucks uses Teavana Royal English Breakfast tea but it’s hard to find without paying a premium.
-Instead, use any Royal English Breakfast tea or English Breakfast tea.
+• Starbucks uses Teavana Royal English breakfast tea but it’s hard to find it without paying a premium.
+Instead, use any English breakfast tea.

 • All lattes at Starbucks is made with 2% milk unless by default, but you can use any milk you like.
 Dairy milk with some fat will froth up the best.